anitaposch/learn-bitcoin/manuscript/400-Wallets.md

 ### Wallet Security

 The better protected a wallet's software is from outside attacks over the internet, the more secure it is.
 Therefore, the basic categorization is between hot storage and cold storage solutions.
 Hot wallets, like mobile wallets and desktop wallets, are apps that connect to the internet and are therefore at risk from hackers, viruses or regulatory and counter-party risks.
-Cold storage solutions like hardware wallets are not always-online and therefore are much more secure.
+Cold storage solutions like hardware wallets are never online and therefore are much more secure.

 Additionally, your smartphone, whether Android or iOS, is more secure than your laptop or PC.
 Desktop Windows systems are less secure than Apple devices at the time of writing.
 Within the different smartphone operating systems, there are fewer differences in the level of security.